katiehuangx/Transition-into-Data-Analytics/README.md

 Hello, I'm Katie! 🙋🏻‍♀️

-Sharing this based on my journey and studying style.
+I'm sharing this based on my self-study journey and studying style.

 **📕 My Study Style**
 - I prefer watching videos rather than reading textbooks because I'm a **visual person** and need to see how the code works on my screen.